GCSCOUNCIL/Be-a-Ethical-hacker-With-GCS/README.md

 There are a lot of programming languages but I will suggest you to start with Python because it's easy and can do almost everything from creating a face detector to a website.

-I have written an article about how to get started, [check it out](https://GCSCOUNCIL.medium.com/learn-to-code-in-less-than-a-week-8f3da5e0ab29).

 #### Basic hacking concepts
 There are some concepts that you will find in every other cyber security-related article and they come in handy in most fields.